Skip to main content

 The connector’s label changes to Syncing, followed by Connected.
 You can view the logs to ensure that information is syncing.

-That’s it!
+Done.
 Your Notion connector is now pulling access data into C1.